- 01. How To Find The Right Drawing Teacher

 Concentration and diligence are also essential qualities for making progress in drawing.
 You need to draw regularly and tune out everyday worries in order to concentrate on the drawing before you.

-And if you vary your drawing techniques, you will learn new methods of dealing with colour and tone.
+And if you vary your drawing techniques, you will learn new methods of dealing with color and tone.
 Though you might feel comfortable with charcoal or pastel, learning something new can help you improve your core techniques as well.
 There are so many drawing mediums and techniques out there, and every one of them has something to teach you.

 Visit Art Galleries